 Yes, winter has a lot of holidays that have wonderful celebrations.
 Perhaps it has something to do with the fact that nothing is being done on the farms right now and it is dark and cold and people need to bring some joy into their lives?

 Also, not all Saint’s days are celebrated all over Italy.
-Some are just in the town that has chosen the saint as a patron saint, like today, Sant’Agata, who is Patron Saint of Catania.
+Some are just in the town that has chosen the saint as a patron saint, February 5th is Sant’Agata, who is Patron Saint of Catania.

 Often in the holy cards how they were martyed is portrayed with symbols.
 Yes, those do look like small boobs on the plate in her hand.
 Often you also see iron tool used to remove her breasts.